Fetal Seizures During Pregnancy

 Sometimes seizures go unnoticed, causing no harm to the infant.
 They can continue to live wholesome lives.
 However, if the infant has a seizure while in the womb, there is a chance that there will be some issues with their brain health once they are born.
 The child’s development will be tracked while tests are conducted.

-The infant may also experience developmental issues or illnesses like epilepsy as they get older, from infancy to adulthood.
+The infant may also experience developmental issues or diseases like epilepsy as they get older.

 There is an indication that a significant amount of neonatal neurological issues start right before childbirth.
 Seizures are one of the symptoms of that neurological condition that is likely to manifest before birth.